Menu Close

 More than 3,000 prehistoric tools from the mine have been uncovered since it was found in 1987.
 I imagine it must have been incredibly tedious to mine by hand using stones or animal bones to scrape and grind up the ore.

 One technique used to break up the rock faster was a process called “firesetting”.
-Miners knew fire could weaken the rock, so they would literally set fires in the tunnels to make the rock crack for easier removal.
+Miners knew heat could weaken the rock, so they would set fires in the tunnels to make the rock crack for easier removal.

 Charred rock is evidence of firesetting; a process prehistoric miners used to crack and weaken the rock